QESM-MERC/Quantum_qesm/README.md

 ## Data preparation

-The default path reads the original combined CFN-ESA feature pickle directly.
+The default path reads the original combined feature pickle directly.
 No converted M3Net files or replacement embeddings are needed:

 ```text